w3c/wai-website/pages/standards-guidelines/wcag/faq.md

 The new standard is currently referred to as “W3C Accessibility Guidelines (WCAG) 3.0”.
 This name was chosen because of wide-spread familiarity with the “WCAG” acronym, and to encompass the broader scope beyond “web content”.

-### How and why is WCAG 2 Success Criterion 4.1.1 Parsing obsolete? {#parsing411}
+### How and why is WCAG 2 Success Criteria 4.1.1 Parsing obsolete? {#parsing411}

-Success Criterion 4.1.1 Parsing is obsolete.
+Success Criteria 4.1.1 Parsing is obsolete.
 WCAG 2.2 indicates it as [4.1.1 Parsing (Obsolete and removed)](https://www.w3.org/TR/WCAG22/#parsing), along with a note.

 WCAG 2.1 and WCAG 2.0 now include this note from a conformance perspective:
-<blockquote>This Success Criterion should be considered as always satisfied for any content using HTML or XML.</blockquote>
+<blockquote>This Success Criteria should be considered as always satisfied for any content using HTML or XML.</blockquote>

 That note is in: